-The Intermediary commented, requesting reversal the Board's decision.
+The Intermediary commented, requesting, based on its recent comments in Royal Coast, reversal the Board's decision.
 The Intermediary argued that the bad debts at issue were the deductible/coinsurance for dual eligible Medicaid/Medicare beneficiaries for services provided by the Provider.
-The Intermediary stated that, although Medicare is the primary payer for the services, payments were subject to a coinsurance/deductible.
 The State's effort to avoid payment of these coinsurance/deductible amounts was a violation of Federal law and allowing these bad debts would result in cost shifting of a responsibility that should be borne in part by the State.
 In addition, the Intermediary noted that the Board was overly concerned with use a JSM as a communications tool.
 However, the JSM communicated a policy supported by the Ninth Circuit as a reasonable reading of existing regulations and instructions.
 The Board also misread another JSM to discredit the JSM 03-24-06.
 The Intermediary noted that JSM 06345 served as a stay on recoveries and not as a cancellation of the "must bill" policy.